robinrodricks/FluentListView/README.md

 Custom row and cell formatting
 -----------------------------------------------------------------------------------------------

-An FluentListView allows rows and even cells to be formatted with custom colours and fonts.
+A FluentListView allows rows and even cells to be formatted with custom colours and fonts.
 For example, you could draw clients with debts in red, or big spending customers could be given a gold background.
 See here: [8\.
 How can I change the colours of a row or just a cell?](#recipe-formatter)

 Model object level operations
 ---------------------------------------------------------------------------------------------